thatskartik/thatskartik.github.io/posts/HTSI/HTSI.md

 from the data that is available in the problem.
 Ask yourself, _did you use all the data ?_.
 Focus on each aspect of the object of interest spearately, and then recombine all the information that you have.

+This post will be continuously updated until the book is completed.